 4. Board Rate Mortgages

 The Board Rate pegged is a bank’s own internal interest rate mechanism.
-Comparative to Sibor or SOR, it offers lesser transparency as to how banks arrive at the concluding board rate figure and pricing for your home loan / mortgages.
+Comparative to Sibor or SOR, it offers lesser transparency as to how banks arrive at the concluding board rate figure and pricing for your home loan / mortgage.
 Given that it is less transparent, some banks have abolished the Board Rate pegged practice while some have adopted a standard universal Board Rate system for greater transparency.
-In the recent years, we have seen the Board Rate pegged variable packages to be reasonably stable and may offer consumers an extra value proposition for consideration on their mortgage / home loan financing.
+In the recent years, we have seen the Board Rate pegged variable packages to be reasonably stable and may offer consumers an extra value proposition for consideration on their mortgage options.

 5. Combination of Variable and Fixed Rate Mortgages